Montana/travis-hashicorp-vault-integration/README.md

 * Classic secret management (i.e. encrypted file on a share) will not scale

->>Application access to secrets complicated
+>>Application access to secrets complicated.
->>Rotation and invalidation of secrets difficult and slow process
+>>Rotation and invalidation of secrets difficult and slow process.
 >>>Especially critical when something is compromised!

 ## Public methods